gbv/daia/daia.md

 `remote`, indicates that an item is made accessible outside of the institution or department without having to visit its place.
 This primarily applies to online usage of digital documents but it also subsumes other kinds of delivery such as mail.

-Services of this type SHOULD be restricted by an explicit [limitation] if access is not possible from anywhere by means.
+Services of this type SHOULD be restricted by an explicit [limitation] if access is not possible in digital form ([PhysicalDelivery]) or from anywhere (for instance [NoForeignCountry]).

+DAIA servers SHOULD always include field `delay` with [available] services of type remote.
+DAIA clients MAY take a very small duration in field `delay` as indicator for direct access to a digital document, unless teleportation has been invented.

+### interloan {.unnumbered}

+The service type <http://purl.org/ontology/dso#Interloan>, abbreviated as `interloan`, indicates that an item is made accessible mediated by another institution (interlibrary loan or comparable service).
+The item or a copy is first sent from a supplying institution to a requesting institution and made accessible afterwards.

 ### openaccess {.unnumbered}